 We aim to let you know of the decision within eight weeks of the submission deadline date.

-An apprenticeship is ‘approved for delivery’ once the occupational standard and EPA plan are agreed and the funding band is confirmed.
-They are published on the apprenticeship standard section on our website.
+An apprenticeship is ‘approved for delivery’ once the occupational standard and EPA plan are approved and the funding band has been allocated by the Secretary of State and, in the case of revisions, a suitable notice period has been served.
+They are published in the apprenticeship standard section on our website.

 Apprentices will not be funded on a new apprenticeship until: